microsoft/doodle-to-code/08-multimodal-multimodel/README.md

 This gives you a balance of accuracy, cost efficiency, and flexibility.

-## 🧪 Example in the video: Multi-model Approach
+## 🧪 Example in the video

-**Scenario:**
-You're traveling in Japan, sitting at a restaurant for lunch.
-You take a photo of the menu and ask your app:
+**👩 User scenario:**

+A user is traveling.
+In this case, Japan, and sitting at a local diner for lunch.
+They don't have a munu in English, so the user takes a photo of the menu, uploads it to the AI-powered app, then asks:

-> "Can you suggest gluten-free meals from this menu?"
+> 👩 "Can you suggest gluten-free meals from this menu?"

 ![Diner in Japan](../images/japan-diner.png)

-**How the app handles it:**
+The app suggests *Yasai-itame teishoku* (stir-fried vegetable set) from the menu.

+**📱 App scenario:**

+The app needs to handle multimodality.

-The app orchestrates three specialized models, each doing what it's best at:
+In this case, the app orchestrates three specialized models, each doing what it's best at:

 1. **OCR Model** extracts the text from the menu image — including Japanese characters, prices, dish names, and descriptions.
 1. **Translation Model** translates the extracted text into English (or the user's preferred language) with high linguistic accuracy.